Mary E. Steele: 1940s

-In 1945 Steele was preparing a trip to Rhodesia [Zimbabwe] but she had delayed in order to stay at Guilsborough with her sister Camilla, who was suffering from a terminal illness.
+In 1945 Steele was preparing a trip to Rhodesia [Zimbabwe] but she had delayed to stay at Guilsborough with her sister Camilla, who was suffering from a terminal illness.
 Camilla Steele died in February 1946.

 During the later part of the 1940s, letters sent to Steele by Norman Denbigh Riley indicate that Steele was a long-term resident of the Outspan Hotel at Nyeri, Kenya, but Riley also wrote to Steele at the Sesame Imperial and Pioneer Club at 49 Grosvenor Street, London, a club which admitted professional women.
 Specimen records at the NHMUK show that Steele travelled to Tanzania in 1947.

 In 1948 Steele was considering travelling to the northern part of Nyasaland [Malawi], encouraged by Norman Riley as he had not had the chance to examine any insects from that locality since Sheffield Airey Neave had collected there 30 or 40 years earlier.
 It is not clear if Steele actually undertook this trip.